 Virginia Manuel is state director of the USDA Rural Development Agency in Maine.
 Donovan Todd III is state executive director of the USDA Farm Service.

-This story was co-authored by Donovan Todd III, not Todd Donovan III.
+Correction: This story was co-authored by Donovan Todd III, not Todd Donovan III.